The Project Board (and how not to screw it up)

 User Stories are requirements that address a particular function desired by the users of the software.
 They follow a simple pattern:

-As a <type of user> I want to <do some thing> so that I can <achieve some testable goal>
+As a <type of user> I want <to do some thing> so that <I can achieve some testable goal>

 Tasks

 Tasks are the steps required for the developers to implement the User Stories.
-A user story with no tasks can’t be implemented, and a task with no story makes no sense - all tasks should be supporting a requirement.
+A user story with no tasks can't be implemented, and a task with no story rarely makes sense - tasks should be supporting a requirement.
 Tasks should support one and only one User Story; while there are instances where one task is necessary to more than one story, in our organization we will simplify the relationships by assigning it to only one of those stories (your team can choose which seems the most appropriate - usually the one being worked on first).
-A task must also be testable, but it is testable by the developers, rather than by the type of user for whom it’s associated story is written.
-The tests for a task should be put in the definition section of that item.
+A task must also be testable, but it is testable by the developers, rather than by the type of user for whom it's associated story is written.
+The tests for a task should be put in the description section of that card.

 Backlog